TheRawMonk/Aviation-Business-Analysis/README.md

 #### What effect on safety do engines have and how much is this effected by weather?
 ---

-To answer our second question we will be looking at the percentages of accidents taking place for each weather catagory.
-We will also be ploting what number of engines is associated with these accidents.
+To answer our second question we will be looking at the percentages of accidents taking place for each weather category.
+We will also be plotting what number of engines is associated with these accidents.

 #### Weather Information
 ---